-Dems drop impeachment file trove on eve of key vote: Hand-written notes, messages to Ukraine and more
+Dems drop impeachment file trove on eve of key vote: Handwritten notes, messages to Ukraine and more

-Lev Parnas, a close associate of President Trump's personal lawyer Rudy Giuliani, has turned over a series of explosive handwritten notes, text messages, and other documents, House investigators announced Tuesday, as the chamber prepares for an imminent vote on advancing articles of impeachment to the Senate.
+Lev Parnas, a close associate of President Trump's personal lawyer Rudy Giuliani, has turned over a series of explosive handwritten notes, text messages and other documents, House investigators announced Tuesday, as the chamber prepares for an imminent vote on advancing articles of impeachment to the Senate.

-In a Tuesday letter to House Judiciary Committee Chairman Jerry Nadler, D-N.Y., House Intelligence Committee Chairman Adam Schiff, D-Calif., wrote that that he would transmit to Nadler two flash drives: one containing "call records with sensitive personal information" that will not be publicly released, and another with materials provided by Parnas.
+In a letter to House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., House Intelligence Committee Chairman Adam Schiff, D-Calif., wrote Tuesday that he would transmit to Nadler two flash drives: one containing "call records with sensitive personal information" that will not be publicly released, and another with materials provided by Parnas.

-Among the records Parnas produced were "handwritten notes on stationary from the Ritz-Carlton Hotel in Vienna, Austria," Schiff wrote, including a note that read, "get [Ukrainian President Volodymyr] Zalensky [sic] to Annonce [sic] that the Biden case will Be Investigated ; start commun[icating] with Zalensky [sic] without (Pinchuk or Kolomoisky)."
-A photograph of the note included in the Democrats' documents showed that it was undated.
+Among the records Parnas produced were "handwritten notes on stationary from the Ritz-Carlton Hotel in Vienna, Austria," Schiff wrote, including a note that read, "get [Ukrainian President Volodymyr] [Zelensky] to [announce] that the Biden case will Be Investigated; start commun[icating] with Zalensky [sic] without [Pinchuk or Kolomoisky]."
+An undated photograph of the note was included in the Democrats' documents.

 Victor Pinchuk and Ihor Kolomoisky are Ukrainian oligarchs, and Democrats have alleged that Parnas wanted Kolomoisky’s help "in facilitating a meeting" between Giuliani and Zelensky.

-Republicans and commentators quickly pointed out, however, that Parnas has credibility issues.
-Parnas and his business partner Igor Fruman, both U.S. citizens who emigrated from the former Soviet bloc, have been indicted by federal prosecutors on charges of conspiracy, making false statements and falsification of records related to allegations they made outsized campaign donations to Republican causes after receiving millions of dollars originating from Russia.
+The note by itself does not provide a major new revelation, as Giuliani has long acknowledged heading to Ukraine to seek investigations of Democratic presidential contender Joe Biden and other possible corruption in the country.
+The Trump team has strenuously denied delaying military aid to Ukraine in order to obtain an investigation of Biden specifically, although they have argued that endemic corruption is generally considered a valid reason to withhold aid.

-Parnas' attorneys had stated he would be willing to testify as part of Democrats' impeachment inquiry, amid reports of a possible immunity deal to secure his appearance.
+And, Republicans and commentators quickly pointed out that Parnas has his own credibility issues.

-Also included in the documents are text messages that seemingly show Parnas' associates tracking the movements of Marie Yovanovitch, the former U.S. ambassador to Ukraine who was recalled in May 2019.
+Specifically, Parnas and his business partner Igor Fruman, both U.S. citizens who emigrated from the former Soviet bloc, have been indicted by federal prosecutors on charges of conspiracy, making false statements and falsification of records related to allegations that they made outsized campaign donations to Republican causes after receiving millions of dollars originating from Russia.

-Giuliani has sinced acknowledged his role in Yovanovitch's ouster, calling her corrupt.
-And, in his infamous July call with Zelensky, Trump remarked, "She’s going to go through some things,” referring to Yovanovitch.
+Additionally, Parnas' attorneys had stated last year that he would be willing to testify as part of the Democrats' impeachment inquiry, amid reports of a possible immunity deal to secure his appearance.
+Those discussions led Republicans to question whether Parnas simply was seeking to avoid jail time through his testimony.

 READ PART ONE OF THE PARNAS EXCERPTS RELEASED BY HOUSE INVESTIGATORS ; PART TWO